swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

           e...
 ```

-Like lists, we can also see if a character, or sequence of characters, is within our string.
+Like lists, we can also see if a character, or sequence of characters, is within a string.
 In a list, we can test to see if a value exists: Python iterates through all elements of the list
-and checks to see if our query is within the list.
+until it verifies that our query is within the list.
 For instance,
 ```python
     > my_list = ['a', 1, 3]
     > 'a' in my_list